Tidy time series & forecasting in R

 Instructor

-Headshot of Mitchell O'Hara-Wild Mitchell O’Hara-Wild (he/him) is a PhD student at Monash University, creating new techniques and tools for forecasting large collections of time series with Rob Hyndman and George Athanasopoulos.
+Mitchell O’Hara-Wild (he/him) is a PhD candidate at Monash University, creating new techniques and tools for forecasting large collections of time series with Rob Hyndman and George Athanasopoulos.
 He is the lead developer of the tidy time-series forecasting tools fable and feasts, and has co-developed the widely used forecast package since 2015.
 Mitchell also operates a data consultancy, and has worked on many forecasting projects that have supported decision making and planning for businesses and governments.
 He is an award-winning educator, and has taught applied forecasting at Monash University and various forecasting workshops around the world.

 Instructor